Y-133/99007456-aquaponics_management_system/README.md

 ## 99007456-aquaponics_management_system
-### This is a python based project that aims to manage the aquaponics farm
+### This is a python based project that aims to manage the aquaponics farm.

 <h1 align="center"> Aquaponics Management System </h1>
 <i><h3 align = "center"> Use less produce more </h3></i>